mesolitica/malaya/README.rst

    From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to build deep sentiment analysis models.
 -  **Spell Correction**

-   Using local Malaysia NLP researches to auto-correct any bahasa words.
+   Using local Malaysia NLP researches hybrid with Transformer models to auto-correct any bahasa words.
 -  **Stemmer**

    Use Character LSTM Seq2Seq with attention state-of-art to do Bahasa stemming.